carolinecreamer/CapstoneProject/README.md

 - [ ] API call to BandsInTown
 - [ ] API call to Walkscore
 - [ ] Share information with friends
+- [ ] Pinpoint ideal neighborhood to live in

 User Roles